Graduate Opportunity Program (GOP)

 Overview

 The Graduate Opportunity Program provides tuition assistance to EOP, HEOP and SEEK graduates who are undertaking graduate study at participating SUNY institutions.
 The University at Buffalo is a participating institution.
-This program provides in-state tuition scholarships to full-time students who are pursuing graduate or first professional degrees, excluding medical (MD), dental (DDS), pharmacy (PharmD) and law (JD), and who are determined to have exceptional need by the FAFSA and the Office of Financial Aid.
+This program provides scholarships up to the cost of in-state tuition to full-time students who are pursuing graduate or first professional degrees, excluding medical (MD), dental (DDS), pharmacy (PharmD) and law (JD), and who are determined to have exceptional need by the FAFSA and the Office of Financial Aid.
 Students in MD, DDS, PharmD or JD programs can be considered for the Economically Disadvantaged First Professional Study (EDPS) Program funding.

-Applications completed by the priority deadline will receive the strongest consideration for funding.
-Applications completed after the priority deadline are considered on a rolling basis, pending available funds.
+Students who are admitted to the University at Buffalo by the priority deadline will receive the strongest consideration for funding.
+Students admitted to UB after the priority deadline are considered on a rolling basis, pending available funds.

 State funding for the GOP program is extremely limited.
-Awards are not guaranteed for all who apply.
+Awards are not guaranteed for all who qualify.

 Deadline